 This remarkable campaign, which saw the Reds go unbeaten in their first 27 league matches, spelt the culmination of Klopp’s work to alter the overall culture and mentality within the club at all levels.

-In his first public unveiling as Liverpool manager back in 2015, the German set his stall out to change the outlook of the team and the supporters – ‘from doubters to believers’.
+In his first public unveiling as Liverpool manager back in 2015, the German set his stall out.
+He outlined a plan to change the outlook of the team and the supporters; ‘from doubters to believers’.

 It is this growth mindset, transforming Liverpool from a club suffering under the strain of the perpetual failure to capture a first Premier League crown into an imperious juggernaut of a title-winning side, that has defined Klopp’s tenure at the club.

-The question thus begs as to why it was Klopp, the apprentice, and not rather Frank the master who was able to reach the top level as a manager.
+The question begs as to why it was the apprentice, and not Frank the master who reached the top level.
 Having been employed by no less than 16 clubs during his 28 years in the dugout, Frank himself has admitted that he may have taken on too many different jobs during his time as a coach.

-It has also been suggested by Christian Heidel that Frank’s somewhat compulsive nature concerning his work could, on occasion, rub his players up the wrong way and that he did not necessarily know when to switch off or change tune.
-This sets him apart from Klopp, whose unique ability to diffuse situations of tension with a smile or a joke at the flip of a coin represents one of his standout traits as a manager.
+It has also been suggested by Christian Heidel that Frank’s somewhat compulsive nature concerning his work could, on occasion, rub his players up the wrong way.
+He did not necessarily know when to switch off or change tune.
+This sets him apart from Klopp.
+Jurgen, whose unique ability to diffuse situations of tension with a smile or a joke at the flip of a coin, represents one of his standout traits as a manager.

-In as much as Frank was not quite able to climb to the top of the ladder as a manager, his legacy can be viewed to far outreach his own achievements.
-With reference to not only Klopp but other players he worked with including Joachim Löw and Ralf Rangnick, it was undoubtedly Frank’s ideas which set the wheels in motion to inspire the next generation of elite German coaches.
+Although Frank was not able to climb to the top of the managerial ladder, his legacy far outreached his personal achievements.
+With reference to not only Klopp but other players he worked with including Joachim Löw and Ralf Rangnick, it was undoubtedly Frank’s ideas which set the wheels in motion.
+A motion to inspire the next generation of elite German coaches.

-The success of his protégés as managers in their own right will have certainly been a source of profound pride for Frank and has served to vindicate the merits of his innovating methods.
+The success of his protégés as managers in their own right has certainly been a source of profound pride for Frank.
+It would have served to vindicate the merits of his innovating methods.
 Klopp has stated how Frank had said to his players at Mainz that: